Structure Formation and Microlensing with Axion Miniclusters: Theoretical Uncertainties in the Mass Function and Analytic Results

+Non-Gaussianity is addressed in detail in Appendix~\ref{appendix:non-gauss}.
 In this Appendix we address the other three sources of uncertainty.
 We first compute the variance, $\sigma^2(M)$, at the initial time, $\tau_0$.
 We consider two simplified models for the initial power spectrum:

 with ``G'' for ``Gaussian'' and ``H'' for ``Heaviside''.
 The Gaussian smoothing at $k_0$ to model the effects of the Kibble mechanism was used in Ref.~\cite{2007PhRvD..75d3511Z}.
 We note that the normalizations, $P_0$, of each power spectrum must be computed separately, and are given by: